just-some-tall-bloke/RGBtoHDMI/README.md

 The RGBtoHDMI project is a sophisticated video conversion solution designed specifically for retrocomputing enthusiasts who want to connect their vintage computers to modern HDMI displays without compromising image quality.
 Unlike generic composite-to-HDMI converters that often introduce artifacts, lag, and poor color reproduction, RGBtoHDMI provides:

+### Recent Updates (Latest Version)

+The project has recently been enhanced with significant new features and system support:

+- **New TMS99XX Support**: Added comprehensive support for TMS9918A/TMS9928A/TMS9929A systems including ColecoVision, MSX1, Memotech MTX, and NABU Computer with lumacode processing
+- **Enhanced Spectrum Support**: Expanded Sinclair Spectrum compatibility including 48K, 128K, +2, +2A, and +3 models with custom RGB adapters
+- **Improved PET Support**: Refined Commodore PET profiles with better 40-column CRTC support and removed obsolete configurations
+- **15Khz Resolution Support**: Native support for 15Khz arcade and console video modes with improved scaling
+- **OSD Enhancements**: Enhanced on-screen display with overscan compensation for 240p/288p modes and better menu positioning
+- **Sync Detection Improvements**: Better sync signal detection with real-time status display and improved compatibility
+- **Auto-scaling Fixes**: Resolved monitor power-up EDID issues and improved automatic scaling behavior

 - **Pixel-perfect conversion**: Each RGB pixel is sampled and converted with precise timing
 - **Zero lag**: Direct digital conversion eliminates processing delays common in other solutions
 - **Multiple platform support**: Compatible with various retro computers through different hardware adapters